 (C) The financial year of the Competition will end on 30th April.

-(D) The books, or a certified balance sheet, of a Competition shall be prepared and shall be audited/verified annually by a suitably qualified person(s) who shall be appointed at the AGM.
+(D) The accounting records, or a certified balance sheet, of a Competition shall be prepared and shall be (audited/verified annually) by a suitably qualified person(s) who shall be appointed at the AGM.

-(A) All Clubs must always have valid public liability insurance cover of at least ten million pounds (£10,000,000) at all times.
+(A) All Clubs must always have valid public liability insurance cover for a minimum of at least ten million pounds (£10,000,000).

 (B) All Clubs must have valid personal accident cover for all Players registered with them from time to time.
 The Players’ personal accident insurance cover must be in place prior to the Club taking part in any Competition Match and shall be at least equal to the minimum recommended cover determined from time to time by the Sanctioning Authority.
 In instances where The FA is the Sanctioning Authority, the minimum recommended cover will be the cover required by the Affiliated Association to which a Club affiliates.

-Failure to comply with Rule 16(A) or 16(B) will result in a fine in accordance with the Fines Tariff.
+Failure to comply with Rules 16(A) or 16(B) will result in a fine in accordance with the Fines Tariff.

 (A) Dissolution of the Competition shall be by resolution approved at an SGM by a majority of three quarters (3/4) of the members present and shall take effect from the date of the relevant SGM.

 (B) In the event of the dissolution of the Competition, the members of the Management Committee are responsible for the winding up of the assets and liabilities of the Competition.